(Amazon UK link) |

 The book starts with an overview of the common problem people have with delayed gratification, and then begins to consider what we mean by love in its broadest sense.
-There's an overview of various psychological conditions, with several examples and anecdotes, and a look at how some people manage to overcome them, with or without the help of a therapist.
+There's a summary of various psychological conditions, with several examples and anecdotes, and a look at how some people manage to overcome them, with or without the help of a therapist.

-The book had some fascinating insights.
+The book has some fascinating insights.
 I found much that was thought-provoking in the earlier chapters.
 However, towards the end of the book, Scott Peck looks at the subject of 'grace' from what appears to be a pseudo-Christian perspective.
-He gives rational and logical reasons for the existence of God, but then suggests (in somewhat New Age style) that God is the sum total of our unconscious minds, and that our most important aim in life is not so much to become like God, but to become part of him.
+He gives rational and logical reasons for the existence of God.
+But then he suggests (in somewhat New Age style) that God is the sum total of our unconscious minds, and that our most important aim in life is not so much to become like God, but to become part of him.

 This book could make interesting discussion material for Christians or others interested in spiritual growth.
 Some of the ideas presented may well be useful, as could his suggestions for finding a good (rather than quack) psychotherapist if one feels the need of professional help.
 Still in print, but published under the 'New Age' rather than 'Christian' banner.